berrym/simple_extract/README.md

     * Improved url validation and error handling
 * 0.2.0
     * Use subprocess.run instead of Popen and check for errors
+* 0.2.1
+    * Use a dictionary command mapping instead of if else control flow

 ## License